talentdev2020/Video-chat-webRTC-/Readme.md

 So this song and dance is mainly complicated by the need to talk to the remote host via some transport method (websockets in this case).
 Check out public/javascripts/simple.js for an example of connecting two peers within the same browser window for an example of the PeerConnection API without the transport layer.

-If you have any questions feel free to email me keithnorm@gmail.